11 of the Best Hens and Chicks Varieties (Sempervivum)

 Best of all, they look great in water-wise gardens, with their dense, fleshy rosettes that have a desert vibe.
 And they come in a variety of colors and rosette patterns, too.

-The most popular species is S. tectorum, also known as the common houseleek.
+The most popular hens and chicks species is S. tectorum, also known as the common houseleek.

 S. arachnoideum, or the cobweb houseleek, is also highly recognizable due to the faux spiderwebs that grace its foliage.

-S. calcareum is another species you’re likely to come across.
+S. calcareum is another hens and chicks species you’re likely to come across.
 It’s most prized for its larger-than-average rosettes tipped with a mahogany accent.

 These “chicks” start life attached to the parent “hen” by a stolon, then gradually form their own roots and attach to the surrounding soil.

 You can let them grow where they like, as long as the area doesn’t become overcrowded, or transplant them elsewhere.
-These are perfect for gifting as well, and often abundant!
+Hens and chicks are perfect for gifting as well, and often abundant!

 Here are 11 potential candidates to become your next favorite Sempervivum: